elewites/CryptoApp/README.md

 ## User Stories
 1. In this app the user able to check the following stats for multiple crypto currencies.
-- ranking
+- Market capital rank
 - current price
 - percentage price change within last 24h
-- 24h volume
+- 24h total volume
 - Market Capital

 2. The user is also able to search for specific crypto currencies in a customized search bar.